(a.k.a. ANGRY BIRDS)

 Why angry birds?
 Apparently “arrabbiata” translates to “angry”, so this is angry chicken… or angry birds!
 Okay, a bit of a stretch, but it still made me laugh.

 I used bone-in, skin on chicken thighs, but you could probably use chicken breasts instead (they will provide slightly less depth of flavor than the bone-in kind, but still be yum).
-If using breasts, I would suggest pounding them out with the technique used in this recipe, which will make this whole dish cook much faster.
+If using breasts, I would suggest pounding them out which will make this whole dish cook much faster.
 The bone-in thighs that I used require more cooking time because they are thick and take longer to heat through.

 So, let’s play some angry birds, shall we?